pseelam02/GPT/Building_GPT/README.md

 - Clean dataset
 - train model on cleaned data set
 - create api to call model
-- create a simple website to interact with api
+- create a simple website to interact with model